-This bill establishes that county, township, and municipal boards cannot prohibit or restrict their employees, officers, or volunteers from lawfully possessing concealed firearms and compatible ammunition while on county, township, or municipal property, including buildings, facilities, and vehicles.
-Exceptions to this rule include individuals who are inmates, those present in secure areas of detention facilities or mental health crisis centers, and those using vehicles to transport apprehended individuals.
-Additionally, the bill clarifies that any injuries or damages resulting from an individual's possession of a concealed firearm cannot be attributed to the county, township, or municipality, thereby limiting their liability.
+This bill establishes that county commissioners, township supervisors, and municipal governing bodies in South Dakota cannot prohibit or restrict their employees, officers, or volunteers from lawfully possessing concealed firearms and compatible ammunition while on county, township, or municipal property, including buildings, facilities, or vehicles.
+Exceptions to this rule include individuals who are inmates, those present in secure areas of detention facilities or mental health crisis centers, and individuals using vehicles to transport apprehended individuals.
+Additionally, the bill clarifies that any injuries or damages resulting from the possession of concealed firearms will not be considered acts of the county, township, or municipality, and thus, no liability will be assigned to these entities.

-Furthermore, the bill allows municipalities to impose restrictions on carrying dangerous weapons during events held in their buildings or facilities, provided that metal detectors are used for screening and armed security personnel are present at entrances.
+Furthermore, the bill allows municipalities to impose restrictions on carrying dangerous weapons during events held in their buildings or facilities, provided that metal detectors are used for screening and armed security personnel are present at public entrances.
 The bill also repeals a previous statute, 23-7-70, which may have contained conflicting provisions regarding firearm restrictions.
-Overall, the legislation aims to enhance the rights of certain individuals to carry concealed firearms while also allowing for specific safety measures during public events.
+Overall, the legislation aims to enhance the rights of certain individuals to carry concealed firearms while delineating specific conditions under which municipalities can enforce restrictions.

 Enrolled, 03/13/2025: 23-7-70